 2016.0008 5-Jul-16 Adult Dependents Aging Off a Policy Operational Policy for dependent Age-Offs 2016.0008 (Amendment) 30-Aug-16 Adult Dependents Aging Off a Policy (Amendment) Operational Policy for dependent Age-Offs Amendments 2016.0009 1-Jul-16 Eligibility of District Resident Temporarily Absent from DC Health Link Service Area Establishment of eligibility for residents whom are temporary displaced from residency inside the District of Columbia service area or city geographical borders.
 2016.0010 1-Jun-17 Guidance for Carriers on SHOP Groups Qualifying for Religious Objection Accommodation Operational process for small market employers that qualify for religious exemption/accommodation health plans.
 2017.0001 1-Mar-17 31 Day Claims Grace Period (SHOP) Operational policy for implementation of the 31 day claims grace period on SHOP non-pay terminations 2017.0002 1-Jun-17 Establishment of the Carrier Member Level Reports Operational Policy and Process on member level reports required by all carrier partners 2017.0003 29-Aug-17 IVL Voluntary Enrollee- Initiated Terminations Operational policy and process around voluntary terminations in the individual market, prospectively and retroactively.
-2017.0004 21-Jul-17 Prescription Drug Template Update Requirement Operational requirement and process for carriers to submit quarterly updated Rx formulary templates (included in manual) 2017.0005 7-May-18 SHOP Voluntary Termination Policy Establishment of the operational policy for SHOP Consumers to termination of employer sponsored coverage on DC Health Link 2017.0006 21-Jul-17 Employer FEIN Changes vs. Correction Operational Policy Establishment of the operational process around SHOP Employer EIN changes and corrections.
-2017.0007 28-Sep-17 Decertification of Qualified Health Plans Establishment of the Decertification Process Qualified Health Plans (included in manual) 2017.0008 7-May-18 Anti-Duplication and Medicare Eligibility Guidance on anti-duplication and Medicare eligible enrollees 2018.0001 20-Apr-18 Adjustment to SHOP Proration Calculation Formula Operational process on calculating premiums in the SHOP market for coverages that are not equal to 30 days.
+2017.0004 21-Jul-17 Prescription Drug Template Update Requirement Operational requirement and process for carriers to submit quarterly updated Rx formulary templates (included in manual) 2017.0005 21-Jul-17 Employer FEIN Changes vs. Correction Operational Policy Establishment of the operational process around SHOP Employer EIN changes and corrections.
+2017.0006 7-May-18 SHOP Voluntary Termination Policy Establishment of the operational policy for SHOP Consumers to termination of employer sponsored coverage on DC Health Link 2017.0007 28-Sep-17 Decertification of Qualified Health Plans Establishment of the Decertification Process Qualified Health Plans (included in manual) 2017.0008 7-May-18 Anti-Duplication and Medicare Eligibility Guidance on anti-duplication and Medicare eligible enrollees 2018.0001 20-Apr-18 Adjustment to SHOP Proration Calculation Formula Operational process on calculating premiums in the SHOP market for coverages that are not equal to 30 days.

 2018.0002 27-Apr-18 Cessation of Invoicing for the SHOP Market Operational process to establish invoice cessation after SHOP employers have passed the eligibility window for reinstatement 2018.0003 20-Apr-18 Pediatric Dental Deductible Indicator on the Plan and Benefit Template (Individual and SHOP) Operational process for carriers to highlight the required separate pediatric deductible for all Qualified Health and Dental Plans.
 2018.0004 18-Apr-18 Carrier Changes to Benefits Following Plan Certification (Individual and SHOP markets) Establishment of processes for carriers to make changes to filed documents post certification (included in manual) 2020.0001 1-Apr-20 2021 Recertification Deadline Final issuance of the 2021 recertification dates.
+2020.0002 18-May-20 Quality Data Requirements Suspended for Plan Year 2021 In line with CMS guidance, submission of the QIS Plan and Progress Report and Quality Improvement Plan is not required for PY2021 recertification.
+2020.0003 19-Jun-20 Supplemental Template for Formulary and Network URL Submission Due to a change in SERFF templates, DCHBX has created a new template to collect formulary and network URLs.
+2021.0001 9-Apr-21 2022 Recertification Deadlines Final 2022 recertification deadlines.